thesephist/sistine/content/docs/markdown.md

 - Code block syntax highlighting
 - Multi-paragraph list items

-I will probably add them to Merlot (and thus Sistine) as I need those features out of these apps.
+I will probably add them to Merlot (and thus Sistine) as I come to need those features out of these apps.

 ## Front matter in content pages